Keio University

 Type-C

-Projects conducted by forming a consortium with multiple companies, research institutions, or other organizations.
+Projects conducted by forming a consortium with multiple companies and research institutions, etc.

-Research Chairs (Endowed Research Chairs / Joint Research Chairs)
+Research Departments (Endowed Research Departments / Joint Research Departments)

-Research Chairs are established to advance and enhance research and human resource development through research activities at School of Medicine and other institutions.
-They are also intended to enable a swift response to societal demands and changing conditions related to the university's social contributions through academic and industry-academia collaboration, while contributing to the diversification and internationalization of research and human resource development systems.
-These Research Chairs are divided into "Endowed Research Chairs" and "Joint Research Chairs."
+Research Departments are established to advance and enhance human resource development through research and research activities at the School of Medicine, etc. They aim to respond quickly to social demands and changes in conditions regarding the university's social contribution through academic and industry-academia collaboration, and to contribute to the diversification and internationalization of research and human resource development systems.
+These research departments are divided into "Endowed Research Departments" and "Joint Research Departments."

-A program established and operated to conduct research with funding from donations from individuals, corporations, and organizations.
+Departments established and operated to conduct research using donations from individuals, corporations, or organizations

-A program established and operated to conduct research with funding from joint research agreements with corporations and other entities.
+Departments established and operated to conduct research using research funds based on joint research agreements with companies, etc.

 Contact Information